 - Payment Card Manager terminates all 3rd party vendor or service provider contracts.
 Contact Purchasing Services for additional information on managing contracts.

-- Payment Card Manager ensures that all hardcopies containing cardholder data are securely stored and will be destroyed according to University data retention policy.
+- Payment Card Manager ensures that all hardcopies containing cardholder data are destroyed according to University data retention policy.
 See Administrative Policy: Managing University Records and Information.

 - Payment Card Manager works with Accounts Receivable Services to securely dispose of all purchased equipment such as payment card terminals.